 Applicant type: Nonprofit

-Funding uses: General Operating Expense, Applied Project / Program, Capital Project
+Funding uses: General Operating Expense, Project / Program, Capital Project

-Location of project: Counties in Virginia: Chesterfield County, Colonial Heights city, Dinwiddie County, Hopewell city, Petersburg city, Prince George County, Sussex County Expand all
+Location of project: Counties in Virginia: Chesterfield County, Colonial Heights city, Dinwiddie County, Hopewell city, Petersburg city, Prince George County, Sussex County Show all

 The Cameron Foundation strives to transform the Tri-Cities and surrounding counties into a healthy, vibrant, and economically vital region by strategically leveraging resources for community impact.
 This service area includes the cities of Petersburg, Colonial Heights, and Hopewell; the counties of Dinwiddie, Prince George, and Sussex; and the portion of Chesterfield County lying south of Route 10.

 - Project or Program Grants

 See complete details of each grant type here.

 The Cameron Foundation’s Board and staff periodically review the Foundation’s grant priorities and make adjustments to reflect what we have learned from past grants and to respond to new sources of information, such as the Foundation’s needs assessments, regarding emerging issues.
 As part of the most recent review that took place in June 2013, the Foundation has consolidated from seven to six funding categories and has clarified priorities within each of the areas, which are described below.
 The Foundation believes that these updates will help applicants gain a clearer understanding of the Foundation’s areas of interest.
 In turn, the Foundation will be better positioned to focus its grantmaking resources in more impactful ways for the benefit of the community.

 Whereas previously civic affairs activities were funded through a stand-alone funding area, these endeavors will now be considered through the other funding areas, depending on the type of activity.
 For example, a proposal to fund civic engagement in a neighborhood revitalization effort will now be reviewed under the Community and Economic Development funding area.